dying-will-bullet/prettytable-zig/README.md

 <br>

-**NOTE: Minimum Supported Zig Version: 0.11.
-This project is under development，any suggestions or feedback are welcome.**
+**NOTE: Minimum Supported Zig Version: 0.12.0-dev.1773+8a8fd47d2.
+Any suggestions or feedback are welcome.**

 # Table of Contents